When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 By the 20th Century, Emma was a household name, climbing to the top 100 names in the States.
 The name’s popularity declined in the 1970s but broke back into the top 200 in the late 90s.

-The popular sitcom “Friends” helped propel Emma into the top five names in the United States in the early 2000s.
+Its meteoric rise began in the early 2000s.
+The popular sitcom “Friends” helped propel Emma into the top five names in the United States after the character Rachel Green named her baby Emma in 2002.
 It claimed the top spot in 2014 and stayed there until 2018 (2).

 How Do I Pronounce Emma?